AllenInstitute/AllenSDK/doc_template/column_oriented_description.rst

 ---------------------

 A model description can simply be built in memory using a Python script.
-This approach is best for developing tools that would generate an Allen Wrench configuration, either from scratch or from another format.
+This approach is best for developing tools that would generate an Allen SDK configuration, either from scratch or from another format.
 It can also be used where complex transformations to the data are needed to generate the model that aren't available in the JSON format.